 The result?
 We have effectively removed row limits on our Google Data Studio Partner Connector while delivering exceptional performance!

-Freedom from Row Limits in Google Data Studio
+Overcome the Row Limits and Speed Up your Google Data Studio dashboards

-Analytics Canvas was among the first 10 partners to release a connector for Google Data Studio.
+Analytics Canvas was among the first 10 partners to release an SQL connector for Google Data Studio.
 Serving a global market of business users and IT professionals, we've seen a wide array of use cases and creative ways that people are using Data Studio.

 So far we've satisfied customers looking to dramatically increase the performance of their reports.
 Our Partner Connector takes the pressure off of databases and allows them to seamlessly connect more of their data to Google Data Studio.

 Customers are using Canvas to get data from SAP HANA, Amazon RedShift, Microsoft SQL Server, Oracle, and our best-in-class connectors for Google Analytics, Google AdWords and Search Console among other databases, files, and APIs.